kyma-incubator/marketplaces/google-cloud/README.md

 ## Overview

-This project provides Kyma configuration for Google Cloud Marketplace.
+This project provides Kyma configuration for the Google Cloud Marketplace.

 ## Prerequisites